awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-import.md

 + */prefix/key* is the prefix and key name for the object that will contain the endpoint definitions after the upload\.
 You can use the prefix to organize your objects hierarchically\.
 For example, a useful prefix might be `pinpoint/imports/endpoints/`\.
 + *bucket\-name* is the name of the Amazon S3 bucket that you're adding the endpoint definitions to\.

-**Example POST Import Job Request**
+**Example POST import job request**
-To import endpoint definitions from an Amazon S3 bucket, issue a POST request to the [Import Jobs](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import.html) resource\.
+To import endpoint definitions from an Amazon S3 bucket, issue a POST request to the [Import jobs](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import.html) resource\.
 In your request, include the required headers and provide the [ImportJobRequest](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import.html#apps-application-id-jobs-import-schemas) JSON as the body:

 ```
 POST /v1/apps/application_id/jobs/import HTTP/1.1